mulkieran/bytesize/README.rst

 Numerous computations with bytes are nonsensical.
 For example, 2 raised to a power which is some number of bytes, is a meaningless computation.
 All such operations cause an error to be raised.

+The result type of operations is a Size, where appropriate, or a subtype of Rational, where a numeric value is appropriate.

 Floating Point Numbers
 ----------------------